ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 const walletMnemonicArray = "put your mnemonic".split(" ");
-const walletKeyPair = await mnemonicToWalletKey(walletMnemonicArray); // extract private and public keys from mnemonic const walletAddress = Address.parse("put the wallet address you will deploy.");
+const walletKeyPair = await mnemonicToWalletKey(walletMnemonicArray); // extract private and public keys from mnemonic const walletAddress = Address.parse(
+  "put your wallet address with which you will deploy" );
 const getMethodResult = await client.runMethod(walletAddress, "seqno"); // run "seqno" GET method from your wallet contract const seqno = getMethodResult.stack.readNumber(); // get seqno from response